Fungal Infections: Everything You Need to Know

 3. How Do I Know If I Have a Fungal Infection?

 Common signs of a fungal infection include redness, itching, scaling, or a rash on the affected area.
-Consult a doctor for accurate diagnosis.
+Consult a doctor for an accurate diagnosis.

 4. Can Fungal Infections Spread to Others?